tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * `X.shape` returns `(30,1)`, meaning that `X` has 30 rows and 1 column of data.

-* The dependent variable can remain a pandas series, as seen by `y = df.Salary`.
+* The dependent variable can remain a Pandas series, as seen by `y = df.Salary`.

 Walk through the boilerplate code: